 Qualitative and Market-Based Forecasting

-For new products, historical data may not exist.
-In these cases, market research guides estimates.
+When launching new products, historical data may not exist.
+In these cases, businesses rely on market research, customer feedback, and industry insights.

 Using Data and Inventory Analytics

-Data transforms forecasting from intuition into strategy.
-Inventory analytics reveal patterns that manual methods often miss.
+Data transforms forecasting from guesswork into a strategic process.
+Inventory analytics reveal patterns that are not immediately visible.

 Sales Data and Forecast Accuracy